4 years ago

 See the full home tour on The Everygirl

-I lived here with Alaina so I wasn’t alone, but it was a home I didn’t share with a boy and I was mostly single while I lived there.
+I lived here with a roommate I wasn’t alone, but it was a home I didn’t share with a boy and I was mostly single while I lived there.
 I loved nights in our little courtyard, all our styled photo shoots and decorating, and the time we did this.
 And I can’t forget my super awkward pizza party bonfire that a select few friends will remember or my biggest Christmas to date with almost 50 people.

 See our full home tour on The Everygirl